What to do if you find a…

-Remember, if you encounter a fawn lying quietly in the woods, do not disturb.
-Mom is nearby and will go back to her baby when you are gone.
+Before you rescue a fawn, you need to stop and evaluate the situation.
+Keep this in mind: In most situations, a still, quiet fawn is a healthy fawn.
+If you encounter a fawn lying quietly in the woods, do not disturb.
+Mom is nearby and will return to her baby after you leave.

-If a fawn is wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
+If you find a fawn wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
 Call Native Animal Rescue for advice at 831-462-0726.

-If you see an adult deer with a broken leg or other injury, leave the animal alone unless it can’t stand up.
+If you see an adult deer with a broken leg or other injury, leave the animal alone.
 Even though the injury may take a long time to heal, this is far preferable to the trauma of chase and capture.
 Wild animals have an amazing ability to heal and adapt to many types of injuries.

 - Do not touch an injured deer as their sharp hooves will do major damage to you.

 If you accidentally hit and kill a deer, attempt to move it off the road IF it is safe to do so.
 Often when a doe is killed, the living fawn(s) will stay by their dead mom and/or dead sibling for hours.